Hawzz7/amazon-backend/README.md

 ```
 ## Endpoints
 ### User Routes (/users)
+* GET /:id : to get the user details
 * POST /register: Register a new user.
 * POST /login: Log in a user and return access and refresh tokens.
 * POST /logout: Log out a user and clear tokens.